ericwindmill/ericwindmill.com/README.md

 The latest redesign of my site was done with [GatbsyJs](http://gatsbyjs.org), which has been an absolute joy to build with.
 If you like React, check it out. 😎

+If you aren't familiar, Gatsby is a static site generator built in React.
+So this site is a SPA, built in React, and my preferred CSS pre-processor is SCSS.
+I host using Netlify.

 ## Who's this website for?